windelbouwman/ppci/docs/howto/backend.rst

         tokens = [Stm8Token, Stm8ByteToken]
         patterns = {'opcode': 0xa9, 'byte': imm}

-The 'imm' attribute now functions as a variable instruction part.
-When constructing the instruction, it must be given:
+The ``imm`` attribute now functions as a variable instruction part.
+When constructing the instruction, it must be given as an argument:

 .. doctest:: encoding